-KARDINAL (Modern from grafted source, repeat flowering) Double red flowering Floribunda Kordes Germany 1985 North Rose garden
+KARDINAL (Modern from grafted source, repeat flowering) Double red flowering.
+Miserable and small 2018 Floribunda Kordes Germany 1985 North Rose garden

 AVON Grafted Hybrid Tea.
 Dark red.
 Strong fragrance.
 23 petals.
 Blooms in flushes throughout the season.
 Thornless (or almost) Bred by Dr. Dennison H. Morey (United States, 1961).
 Introduced in Australia by Hazlewood Bros.
 Pty.
-Ltd. in 1964 as ‘Avon’ Front Path garden
+Ltd. in 1964 as ‘Avon’.
+Really struggling 2018 Front Path garden

 PINK/CREAM COMPOUND COLOUR